holepunchto/bare/README.md

 #### `Bare.on('suspend', linger)`

 Emitted when the process or current thread is suspended.
 Any in-progress or outstanding work, such as network activity or file system access, should be deferred, cancelled, or paused when the `suspend` event is emitted and no additional work should be scheduled.
+A `suspend` event listener may call `Bare.resume()` to cancel the suspension.

 #### `Bare.on('idle')`